 Some Frequently Asked Questions About Wingham Farms Products – and Some Answers

 A: We are creating a nutritionally different product; we’re not competing with meat, milk and eggs raised in warehouses on concentrates.
 Our farm products are artisanal – animals raised on a small scale in the way they are meant to live, with choices that are gentle on the environment, humane to the animals, respectful of the true cost of the work of the humans, and resulting in healthy and delicious meat, milk, and eggs.
 All our animals eat what they are born to eat – the different meats don’t taste the same because what each animal gets to eat is different.
 In short: the process and product both are better quality.
-Being open to customers and education-focused makes us more expensive also.
-We take the time to inform our customers about our practices and their food, welcome them on the farm with their families, and educate children about where food comes from (such as through school group visits and a summer camp that comes to the farm).
-You can’t get free-range quality, with personal connection, within 20 miles of Portland, with the same prices as cattle raised in feed-lots in Brazil or Australia.
+Access to information and to the farm itself is also part of what we give to you, beyond the specific products.
+We take the time to inform our customers about our practices and their food, welcome them on the farm with their families so they can see for themselves how the animals are treated, and educate children about where food comes from (such as through school group visits and a summer camp that comes to the farm).
+You can’t get free-range quality, with personal connection, within 20 miles of Portland, with the same prices as meat raised in feed-lots in Brazil or Australia.
 You do get what you pay for!

 Q: Yes, but this much more?!
 At Costco I can get a rotisserie chicken for $4.99 and a pork tenderloin for 99 cents/lb on sale.

 Answer #1: Have you thought about all the hidden costs of that rotisserie chicken or tenderloin?
 Costco’s advertising budget absorbs the “lost leader” expenses of those meats ($30-$40 million/year!) which are sold below the price of the raw chicken – advertising expenses that consumers pay back in the overpriced beer and potato chips and ice cream they also pick up in the store on their way through.
 Your taxes pay the government agricultural subsidies for big farmers (that we don’t receive) and the costs of the environmental degradation of factory farming.
 What are the costs to the animals and workers when they aren’t treated respectfully or paid appropriately?
-What are the potential health consequences of eating food that may be dangerous (containing growth-manipulating hormones, antibiotics, additives, salmonella….)?
-Antibiotic resistance is just one example that we are all paying for already.
+What are the potential health consequences of eating food that may be dangerous (containing growth-manipulating hormones, antibiotics, additives, salmonella, e-coli….)?
+The danger of antibiotic resistant “superbugs” is just one example of a hidden cost that we are all paying for already.
 Consumers need to choose what they want to pay for – recognizing that it isn’t choice between expensive v. cheap, but a choice between explicit and hidden costs.

 Answer #2: If price is an important driver for you, ask us about the cuts of meat that are good value for the money (ex: cross-cut shank, pot roast, liver), and some recommended recipes to cook those cuts.
 Ask if we have some “scruffy eggs” – which you’ll have to do a bit of scrubbing to get clean and so are $2/carton cheaper.
 We can do milk herd shares as small as a quart/week, which costs only a $3.75/week agistment.
 If you qualify for SNAP benefits, make sure you are taking advantage of the match provided at many farmer’s markets – including the ones we participate in – to make the bottom line better.
 We are on a budget too – we get it!